Jeannette and Jeannot

-"Jeannette and Jeannot" is a popular piece of music written in 1847 by British theatre orchestra violinist and composer, Charles William Glover (1806–1863).
+"Jeannette and Jeannot" (/ʒɑːˈnɛt ænd ʒɑːˈnoʊ/ ZHAH-NET-and-ZHAH-NOH is a popular piece of music written in 1847 by British theatre orchestra violinist and composer, Charles William Glover (1806–1863).
 It inspired other works on the theme of military conscription, and the tune was still being played by musicians around the world more than a century and a half later.

 The original lyrics depict two young French lovers about to separate because of war.
 Jeannette expresses concern that Jeannot may forget her: